nissijeap/SAMS-Final-GUI/With Database/README.md

 # Face_Recognition_Attendance_System

 The objective of this project is to process live video-stream of students entering their classroom and generate the list of students attending the class.
 The system is coded in Python using OpenCv , Tkinter and MySQL.
-This project has been developed as a part of the Microsoft Engage 2022 program.

 ### Installation